On the homotopy type of a cofibred category: Relation with the classic nerve

-where $i=\min(i:t(i)=1)$ if $t\neq0$ and $i=n+1$ if $t=0$.
-One verifies that $h$ is a map, that $h(s,0)=l(s)$ and that $h(s,1)=k(s)=ki(s)$.
+where $s\in N_cE^p_{n,n}$, $t\in I_n$, $h(s,t)_j=e_{j,-1}^s$ if $t(j)=0$ and $h(s,t)_j=e_{j,j}^s$ if $t(j)=1$.
+One verifies that $h$ is a map, that $h(s,0)=l(s)$ and that $h(s,1)=ki(s)$.

 Finally, let us prove that $l$ is a weak equivalence.
 We regard $NE^p$ as a bisimplicial set constant in direction $n$, so $NE^p_{m,n}=NE^p_m$.
-The map $l$, defined above, is the diagonalization of a bisimplicial map $L:N_cE^p\to NE^p$.
-The $m$-th component $L_{m,-}$ of $L$ decomposes as the coproduct
+The map $l$ is the diagonalization of a bisimplicial map $L:N_cE^p\to NE^p$, defined with the same formula than $l$.
+The $m$-th component $L_{m,-}$ of $L$ can be identified with the coproduct

 which is a weak equivalence because $p(e_m)/B$ has an initial element and therefore is contractible (\ref{contractible}).
 The map $L$ is a weak equivalence by \ref{levelwise} and thus the result. \end{proof}